Binance Portfolio Redesign

 “Not ready?
 Explore first”

-Not everyone who signs up is ready to invest.
-Some are just curious.
-Embedding short Binance Academy reads (3–5 minutes) directly in the portfolio lets curious users learn without leaving the app, reducing context switching and keeping them engaged.
+Embedding short Binance Academy reads (3–5 minutes) directly in the portfolio lets curious users learn without leaving the app and keeping them engaged.

 Holdings – the new home for your Portfolio

-Holdings page is the first thing you see when you open your portfolio.
-You will find your overall portfolio health score, cost basis P&L, asset allocation, recent activity and simple CTA.
+The first thing you see when you open your portfolio: overall portfolio health score, cost basis P&L, asset allocation, recent activity and simple CTA.

 Why a portfolio health score?